pgollangi/FireQL/README.md

 # FireQL
-Go library and interactive CLI tool to query Google Firestore resources using SQL syntax.
+Go library and interactive CLI to query Google Firestore resources using SQL syntax.

 ## Usage

-`FireQL` available as Go library and interactive command-line tool.
+`FireQL` can be used Go library or interactive command-line tool.

 ### Go Library
 An example of querying collections using SQL syntax: